Resource Binding

 Overview

-Resource Binding allows you to connect your functions with your infrastructure.
+Resource Binding allows you to connect your infrastructure to your frontends and functions.
 This is done in two steps:

-- Bind a resource to the functions in your infrastructure code through the
+1. Bind a resource to your frontend or API through the bind prop.

 Quick start

-To see how Resource Binding works, we are going to create an S3 bucket and bind it to a Lambda function.
+To see how Resource Binding works, we are going to create an S3 bucket and bind it to a Next.js frontend.

-Now we can access the bucket's name in our API using the
+3. Now we can access the bucket's name in our frontend using the Bucket helper.
+Add this to packages/next/pages/index.ts to generate a presigned URL.

 import { Bucket } from "sst/node/bucket";